pushfoo/octo-termlib/docs/style_conventions.md

 **TL;DR**:

 1. Major functions persist state to memory between calls
-2. "returns" is interpreted as any register which holds a useful value at the end of a function call.
+2. "returns" means a register which holds a new useful value at the end of a function call.
+3. "Updates" means the value has the same general kind of meaning as before, but the value has been updated to reflect current state

 | Register range(s)  | Purpose(s)                    | Comments                                      |
 |--------------------|-------------------------------|-----------------------------------------------|